renato0307/learning-go/lib-start-the-project.md

 go run main.go
 ```

-You must see in the output:
+You should see in the output:

 ```
 Hello, World!
 ```

-Next, headup to https://github.com and create a repository.
+Next, headup to [https://github.com]() and create a repository.

 In my case I named it `learning-go-lib`.